ChrisHutchinson1982/bank_tech_test/README.md

 $ const account = new Account();

+// Step 3 - require Statement class

+$ const Statement = require("./lib/statement");

+// Step 4 - create new instance of statement with account

+$ const statement = new Statement(account);

-// Step 3 - require Transaction class
+// Step 5 - require Transaction class

 $ const Transaction = require("./lib/transaction");

-// Step 4 - create new instance of Transaction(type, amount, date)
+// Step 6 - create new instance of Transaction(type, amount, date)
   // type should be either "credit" or "debit"
   // amount should be a positive number
   // date should be "dd/mm/yyyy" format

 $ const transaction = new Transaction("credit", 1000, "10/01/2023");

-// Step 5 - add transaction to account instance
+// Step 7 - add transaction to account instance
   // note: will throw pre-built errors if type, amount, date formats are invalid

 $ account.add(transaction);

-// Repeat Steps 4 & 5 with new details as required
+// Repeat Steps 6 & 7 with new details as required

-// Step 6 - console log to view statement
+// Step 8 - console log to view statement

-$ console.log(account.printStatement());
+$ console.log(statement.printStatement());

 // To exit the node REPL